mmestrov2000/youtube_agent/README.md

 ### Example User Journeys:

-🧠 User: “What is the maximum price we should pay @GamerINF to keep CPM under $30?”
+🧠 User: "What is the maximum price we should pay @GamerINF to keep CPM under $30?"
 💬 Agent:
 - Resolves the channel ID for @GamerINF and fetches their last 10 videos.
 - Runs a Python script to calculate average views and determine the highest price for a target CPM.
-- Response: _“Offer no more than $5,700 to maintain a CPM below $30, based on average views of 190K.”_
+- Response: "_"Offer no more than $5,700 to maintain a CPM below $30, based on average views of 190K."_

-🧠 User: “Show me which brands worked with @BeautyGuru over the last year.”
+🧠 User: "Show me which brands worked with @BeautyGuru over the last year."
 💬 Agent:
-- Collects video metadata and comments for @BeautyGuru’s channel.
+- Collects video metadata and comments for @BeautyGuru's channel.
 - Searches for sponsorship-related keywords in titles, descriptions, transcripts, and visual cues.
-- Response: _“Detected partnerships with L'Oréal, Sephora, and Glossier in 7 videos.”_
+- Response: "_Detected partnerships with L'Oréal, Sephora, and Glossier in 7 videos."_

-🧠 User: “Discover new influencers in the gaming niche.”
+🧠 User: "Discover new influencers in the gaming niche."
 💬 Agent:
 - Uses Firecrawl to crawl known influencer agency websites.
 - Extracts talent information (name, social links, niche categories, basic stats).
 - Response:
   1. **Found Agencies**: List of relevant gaming talent agencies and their websites.
   2. **Talent Analysis**: For each agency, extracted talent names, niches, and social profiles.
-  3. **Summary**: _“Found 5 agencies and 27 gaming influencers, with top niches: “Let’s Plays,” “Speedruns,” and “Game Reviews.””_
+  3. **Summary**: "_Found 5 agencies and 27 gaming influencers, with top niches: "Let's Plays," "Speedruns," and "Game Reviews.""_

 ## How It All Happens Behind the Scenes